secretsciencelab/secretcampfire/README.md

 ## "Easy Mode" instructions  (time needed: 0 minutes)

 If you're not the DIY type and prefer to have your blog set up for you, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com) and we'll take care of everything for you for a one-time fee of $5.
-Just tell us what blog name you want.
+In your email, tell us what blog name you want.
 After it's set up, your blog belongs 100% to you and runs free forever.

 ##